 🍏 Rhode Island Greening Apples

-Rhode Island Greening apples are grown in Rhode Island since the 1700s.
+Rhode Island Greening apples have been grown in Rhode Island since the 1700s.
 This heirloom fruit is believed to be one of the oldest varieties still in existence today.
-The apples are small and have thick, waxy skin peel with a bright yellow-green color and tart flavor with white flesh.
+The apples are small and have thick, waxy skin peels with a bright yellow-green color and a tart flavor with white flesh.
 They are ideal for cooking because they hold their shape and are slow to brown when cut.

 The tree bearing these apples belongs to the Malus Domestica species, which encompasses many other varieties of apples.
 The fruit is typically harvested from late September through mid-October in Rhode Island and can be found at local farmers' markets.

-Nutritionally, an excellent source of dietary fiber and contain several vitamins and minerals such as Vitamin C, potassium, manganese, iron, and magnesium.
-They also provide antioxidants which can help protect against free radical damage.
+Nutritionally, it is an excellent source of dietary fiber and contains several vitamins and minerals such as Vitamin C, potassium, manganese, iron, and magnesium.
+They also provide antioxidants, which can help protect against free radical damage.